Free Money Guaranteed: A Guaranteed Scam

 Quick Summary of Free Money Guaranteed

-Pros: None, really, not a single thing about this system could be considered a pro.
+The Good: None, really, not a single thing about this system could be considered a pro.

-Cons: It lies to you.
+The Bad: It lies to you.
 It doesn't offer any real evidence of profit.
 It promotes Binary Options.
 The Binary Options broker is offshore and possibly a shell company.

-Our Recommendation: Honestly, the only way to make money online is to work hard at it, there's no push button systems that deliver.
+The Bottom Line: Honestly, the only way to make money online is to work hard at it, there's no push button systems that deliver.
 If you want to learn how to make money legitimately then click here for the exact formula I followed.

 Another month, another scam.

 This time I’m going to take a look at a “new” product called Free Money Guaranteed (FMG).

 If that name isn’t enough to make your hackles rise, then let me explain why this system is something that you should be avoiding.

 The Sales Pitch

 Like all Binary Option scams, the sales page for Free Money Guaranteed contains a lot of things that are designed to put you at ease and gear you up to take action, but are in fact blatant or barely veiled lies.